SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 /OpportunityItemCollection?$format=json&$filter=ProductID eq 'P300104'&$expand=Opportunity
 ```

+**Performance considerations:** Due to their complex nature, $expand queries require additional processing in comparison to the queries involving a single entity.
+Thus, in some cases $expand queries can be significantly slow.
+While this should not impact the performance requirements of a result set with few records, when a high number of records are expected, performance might not be ideal.
+Therefore, we recommend that applications should be designed accordingly and implement alternative methods, if $expand query doesn't meet the performance requirements.

 <a name="filter"></a>
 #### $filter

 Option | Example | Description
 -------|---------|------------
-eq | /OpportunityCollection?$filter=AccountID eq '1001910' | Gets all Opportunity entries that matches the specified AccountID
+eq | /OpportunityCollection?$filter=AccountID eq '1001910' <br><br> /UserCollection?$filter=UserID eq '\*ADMIN\*'| Gets all Opportunity entries that matches the specified AccountID <br><br> Matches UserID containing the string ADMIN - '*' can be used as a wildcard.
 ge, le |  /OpportunityCollection?$filter=AccountID ge '1001910' and AccountID le '1001920' | Gets all Opportunity entries with AccountID within the specified range
 datetimeoffset| /AccountCollection?$filter=CreatedOn ge datetimeoffset'2015-04-01T00:00:00Z' | Accounts created on or after given datetime
 endswith | /AccountCollection?$filter=endswith(AccountName,'LLC') | All accounts whose AccountName ends with 'LLC'. **_Note that the Property Name has to be specified first_**.
 startswith | /AccountCollection?$filter=startswith(AccountName,'Porter') | All accounts whose AccountName starts with 'Porter'. **_Similar to endswith note that the Property Name has to be specified first_**.

-Please note that currently C4C OData API **DOES NOT** support usage of String, Date and Math Functions in $filter System Query Option.

 <a name="inlinecount"></a>